kimimaula/assessment-lizard/README.md

 If you have time then demonstrating any of the following would be considered as a bonus:

-1. Use client-side routing to create a "detail" page.
+1. Use client-side routing to create a "detail" page. - completed
 1. Persist filter state in the query string. - completed
 1. Include animated transitions between application state, e.g. when filtering.
 1. Convert the application to use TypeScript instead of JavaScript.